gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

         subnetsConfig:
         - id: subnet-0fcf8e0392f0910d4 # AZ us-east-1a
           roles:
-          - Cluster
+          - ClusterNode
         - id: subnet-0fcf8e0392f0910d5 # AZ us-east-1a
           roles:
-          - IngressController
+          - IngressControllerLB
         lbType: NLB
     [...]
     ```
 2. The OpenShift Installer populates the both the `default` IngressController and the `cluster` Ingress Config
-   manifests with the IngressController-role subnets and installs the cluster into the existing VPC.
+   manifests with the IngressControllerLB subnets and installs the cluster into the existing VPC.
 3. The `default` IngressController is configured with the dedicated subnet(s), and user-created
    IngressControllers created on Day 2 will also default to using the dedicated subnets.